Ready to say goodbye to student loan debt for good? Learn More

 • Disability benefits

-• Life insurance payments on accounts that insured the life of an individual whom the debtor was a dependent on the date of the individual's death (to the extent reasonably necessary for the support of the filer and any dependents of the filer)
+• Life insurance payments of accounts that insured the life of an individual on whom the debtor was dependent on the date of the individual's death (to the extent reasonably necessary for the support of the filer and any dependents of the filer)

-• Personal injury awards for the filer or an individual of whom the debtor was a dependent (up to $15,000, not including pain and suffering compensation or awards for actual pecuniary loss)
+• Personal injury awards for the filer or an individual to whom the debtor was dependent (up to $15,000, not including pain and suffering compensation or awards for actual pecuniary loss)

 • Qualifying prepaid tuition trust fund or savings plan trust fund payments (including earnings)